 Caregiver Fraud - Have You Heard Of It?

-Please hear me when I say that though your business may be bonded licensed and insured, there is no amount of background checks, drug tests, personality tests, references, or any other mandatory background checks that can stop Caregiver Fraud.
+Please hear me when I say that though your business may be bonded, licensed, and insured, there is no amount of background checks, drug tests, personality tests, references, or any other mandatory background checks that can stop Caregiver Fraud.

-Caregiver Fraud is when someone fills out an application at a Home Health Care Agency, passes all of the background checks and other necessary tests, but the ACTUAL PERSON who is showing up at your Clients home, is not the same person who you have on file.
+Caregiver Fraud is when someone fills out an application at a Home Health Care Agency, passes all of the background checks, and other necessary tests, but the ACTUAL PERSON who is showing up at your Clients home, is not the same person who you have on file.

 SCENARIO: The fraudulent Caregiver is unable to get a job because of their criminal record or history, so a family member or friend gets the job for them.

-The Fraudulent Caregiver does all of the Caregiving duties- the original applicant (family member or friend) picks up the check and gives the money to the fraudulent Caregiver.
+The Fraudulent Caregiver does all of the Caregiving duties- the original applicant (family member or friend) picks up the check, and gives the money to the fraudulent Caregiver.

-Your Client may even already know about the fraudulent Caregivers background, and could just be helping a "generally nice person" receive income.
+Your Client may even already know about the fraudulent Caregivers background, and could just be helping a "generally nice person" receive an income.